nogibjj/Gavin_Li_Week11_Mini_Project/README.md

   Loaded the transformed data set into a delta lake table.

-I also made an automation to run the ETL workflow automatically, and here is the result of the workflow.
+I also made an automation to run the ETL workflow automatically on databricks, and here is the result of the workflow.

 ![rslt_workflow](./resources/rslt_workflow.png)